 Prepare a soapy water mixture in a clean container and suspend the brush in it, submerging the bristles.
 Work the bristles and then suspend again and let it soak for a half hour or so.
 Use a stiff brush to rub along the lines of the bristles to remove the softened paint and rinse until the water runs clear.
 Repeat if necessary.

 Be sure to take precautionary measures when using paint cleaners as the fumes and vapor are flammable.
 Soak the bristles directly in a small can of thinner, keeping it out of reach of children, and covering the can as your paint brush soaks.
-Do this in a well ventilated area for about thirty minutes or until you see the paint settle.
+Do this in a well-ventilated area for about 30 minutes or until you see the paint settle.

 Top tip: Keep the can of paint thinner to use on any future paint brush cleaning!

-How to store clean paint brushes mid-DIY
+How to store paint brushes mid-DIY

 We've seen all sorts of tips for storing paint brushes, from wrapping them in cling film (not very eco-friendly) to submerging them in solvent (works only if you're pausing a DIY job for a couple of days).